rliebz/clip/README.md

 # Clip

-Clip is a highly opinionated, highly unstable library for building command-line applications, using [functional options for friendly APIs][functional].
+Clip is a highly opinionated, highly unstable library for building command-line applications.

-**Warning: Clip is incomplete software and should not be used by anyone.**
+**Warning: Clip is currently incomplete software and should not yet be used by anyone.**

 ## Quick Start